rpodols/work-day-scheduler/README.md

 This project is the fifth challenge of the coding bootcamp.

-Starting from scratch, this challenge required writing the code to do the following:
+Starting with basic starter code, this challenge required writing additional code to do the following:
 * when I open the planner, the current day is displayed at the top
 * when I scroll down, I am presented with time blocks for standard business hours
 * when I view the time blocks for that day, each block is color coded to indicate whether it is past, present, or future